>How much does a car service cost?

 Changing engine oil and filter is usually part of an interim service, but you can also buy it as a standalone service.
 The average oil change and filter price was £61.
 Depending on the quality of engine oil and the size of your engine, that price could go up.

-How much does a full-service cost in the UK?
+How much does a full car service cost in the UK?

-The average cost of a full car service is currently around £158.
-Garages bundled in an average of 53 checks in their full service.
+The average cost of a full car service is £158.
+Garages bundle in an average of 53 checks in their full service.

 How much is a major service in the UK?